 Be sure to SUBSCRIBE so you won’t miss any reviews from our team of veteran homeschoolers!

 ~ Betsy is mom to her soon-to-be college senior, whom she homeschooled from preK through high school.
 She blogs at BJ’s Homeschool, about the early years, high school & college and wrote the book – Homeschooling High School with College in Mind.
-She also offers homeschool help through messages at BJ’s Consulting.
+She also offers homeschool help through FREE messages at BJ’s Consulting.
 She loves watching her daughter take on college and they still do photography road trips together whenever they can.